-• The City of Sandusky submits to the Public Arts and Culture Commission Staff Liaison the Planning Department's General Application Form and supporting materials for the City mural application approval.
+• The City of Sandusky submits to the Public Arts and Culture Commission Staff Liaison the Planning Department's General Application Form and supporting materials for the City mural application

-- The Planner in charge of the mural approval process monitors the application through the Planning Department. - The Planning Department agrees to waive the design review filing fee and the design review process. - The Planning Department notifies Public Arts and Culture Commission when the General Application Form for the mural is approved and presents the mural as a courtesy review. - The Planning Department notifies the building owner and artist. - 7.
+- approval. - The Planner in charge of the mural approval process monitors the application through the Planning Department. - The Planning Department notifies Public Arts and Culture Commission when the General Application Form for the mural is approved and presents the mural as a courtesy review. - The Planning Department notifies the building owner and artist. - All zoning and other regulations of the City of Sandusky must be adhered to unless specifically exempted with such regulations or a waiver is approved through the applicable board or commission. - 7.
 Fundable Expenses include but are not limited to: - Artist(s) fees for design and execution of mural. - Rental or purchase of painting equipment or the purchase of painting supplies. - Rental of barricades and other equipment required of street or alley closures. - Lighting and electrical equipment. - Other expenses that are pre-approved by the Public Arts and Culture Commission and the City of Sandusky. - 8.
 Mural Preparation and Creation: - The Private Property owner and the City of Sandusky will work together to secure permits, as appropriate, such as street or alley closures. - The City of Sandusky monitors the creation and completion of the mural. - The Artist creates artwork in a timely fashion.
-If more time is needed, artist notifies the City of Sandusky so that any applicable permits may be extended. - The creation of the mural must include materials that are long-lasting (at least five (5) years), graffitiresistant, or include an anti-graffiti coating. - The artist notifies the City of Sandusky when the mural is completed. - 9.
-Dedication: - When the mural is completed, the Public Arts and Culture Commission will hold a mural dedication event. - 10.
-Publicity - The artist provides the City with digital images of the completed mural. - City of Sandusky Staff will post digital images of the completed mural on the City of Sandusky website.
+If more time is needed, artist notifies the City of Sandusky so that any applicable permits may be extended. - The creation of the mural must include materials that are long-lasting (at least five (5) years), graffitiresistant, or include an anti-graffiti coating. - The artist notifies the City of Sandusky when the mural is completed.

+9. Dedication:

+• When the mural is completed, the Public Arts and Culture Commission will hold a mural dedication event.

+10. Publicity

+- The artist provides the City with digital images of the completed mural. - City of Sandusky Staff will post digital images of the completed mural on the City of Sandusky website.